Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the large family car segment and utilize the same 5-door wagon body style, they are even powered by the same FIAT-developed diesel engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
 On the other hand, taking kerb weight as an important factor into account, 156 offers a marginal difference of 1% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Lancia as a brand displays somewhat better results, at least on all of the models level.
-That's the official data, while our visitors describe reliability of Lancia with an average rating of 4.1, and models under the Alfa Romeo badge with 4.2 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Lancia as a brand displays somewhat better results, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of Lancia with an average rating of 4.3, and models under the Alfa Romeo badge with 4.2 out of 5.
 The same official information place Lybra as average reliability-wise, and 156 is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 2.0 out of 5.

 Performance & Fuel economyLancia is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 In addition to that it accelerates all the way to 205 kilometers per hour, 2km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 6.9 liters of fuel per 100 kilometers (41 mpg), in combined cycle.